-And we did not start gardening using pH level metres and full spectrum grow lights.
+And we did not start gardening using pH level meters and full spectrum grow lights.

 So our advice to you is to always try to understand why and how.
-Let’s use a specialty soil for Mediterranean herbs as our first example.
+Let’s use specialty soil mixes for Mediterranean herbs as our first example.

-Save money mixing your own specialty soil for Mediterranean herbs
+Save money mixing your specialty soil for Mediterranean herbs

-If you only know one thing about Mediterranean herbs you should be aware that they do not tolerate wet soil.
-Rosemary, oregano, sage, thyme and tarragon may tolerate poor soil – but not if it is wet.
+If you only learn one thing about Mediterranean herbs, you should be aware that they do not tolerate wet soil.
+Rosemary, oregano, sage, thyme, and tarragon may tolerate poor soil – but not if it is wet.

-If we start with a standard or regular garden soil we could add Perlite and go easy on the compost and peat moss.
+If we start with standard or regular garden soil, we could add Perlite and go easy on the compost and peat moss.
 So when we construct our soil it goes something like this: